-The actual challenge for today is to write a list addressing what I like or what I’ve learned.
-I think this list of books covers both.
+I like taking writing inspiration from prompts.
+This challenge is to write a list addressing what I like or what I’ve learned.
+I think this list, of books which have stayed with me over many years, covers both.

 - ‘Jane Eyre’, Charlotte Bronte

 This book was one of the first adult novels I read as a child.
 Jane’s independent spirit and attraction to the inner person and ideas rather than possessions and glamour struck a chord within me.

 As a teenager, the concept of vampires seemed attractive, and despite my better judgement, films or books with a vampire as a character do still attract my attention.
 However, I haven’t come across anything I would rank above the original novel.

 This was a set text for a creative writing course I completed.
 It’s difficult to put into words how powerfully written this novel is, and the way poetry, metaphor and first hand accounts retell the same story, revealing more in each telling.
 I won’t write about the plot for those who haven’t read it.
 I can only urge everyone to read this marvelous book.
 For me, it changed the possibilities for my own writing.